• Skip to primary navigation

 Dinner

-Eating fermented foods at dinner is where things get really interesting; the possibilities really are endless.
+Eating fermented foods at dinner is where things get really interesting.
 Just choose your favorite cuisine and I'll bet you there's a way you can add in a fermented food or two.

-I've also been experimenting with pairing different kinds of sauerkraut with favorite sides and appetizers like these sweet potato latkes with beet kraut.
-The sauerkraut works well here to offset the sweetness of the potatoes and balance the sour cream.
+I've also been experimenting with pairing different kinds of sauerkraut with classic appetizers like these sweet potato latkes with beet kraut.
+The sauerkraut works well to offset the sweetness of the potatoes and balance the sour cream.

 Sweet potato latkes with sides of beet kraut and sour cream on a parchment paper lined plate.